 AWARDS SCREENING CEREMONY

-The winning films will be screened at an awards ceremony on a date TBD at Mission Marquee Plaza.
-Please refer to filmsanantonio.com for more information.
+The winning films will be screened at an awards ceremony 15 minutes before dusk on May 3, 2019 at Mission Marquee Plaza.

 Winners not in attendance must make arrangements to have their prizes mailed to them, or winners may elect a proxy to accept their prize on their behalf.

 The San Antonio Film Commission reserves the right to change this program at any time.
 Check for updates at filmsanantonio.com.